-Cheyletiella are mites that live on the skin, causing irritation, dandruff, and itchiness.
+Cheyletiella mites live on the skin, causing irritation, dandruff, and itchiness.
 A distinguishing feature of this mite species are the large, claw-like mouthparts.
-These mites can be found quite commonly on cats, dogs and rabbits, and other species.
+These mites can be found quite commonly on cats, dogs, rabbits, and other species.
 Though humans are not a natural host for this parasite, Cheyletiella mites can happily live on humans for a while, causing an itchy rash.

 Identifying the Cheyletiella species involved is irrelevant, however, as the symptoms and treatment are identical for the different Cheyletiella species, and the mites sometimes cross over to other host species given the chance.
 They will also move onto people, though they don't complete their life cycle on people so human infestations are considered transient.

-The symptoms of Cheyletiella vary among animals (some have no symptoms at all) and occur primarily on the back.
-They may include:
+The symptoms of Cheyletiella vary among animals.
+Some pets will have no symptoms at all and others will have multiple symptoms.
+Any skin-related symptom will occur primarily on the animal's back.

 - Flaky skin (dandruff)